THS Board of Directors

 Andi was born and raised on Long Island, NY and spent her career in the home fashions industry.
 Andi was President and C.O.O. of Tentina Window Fashions, a family business, that fabricated custom window coverings under the Hunter Douglas Brand name.
 Andi discovered Tubac nearly 30 years ago when her love of horses and nature brought her to the Circle Z Guest Ranch in Patagonia.
 When she retired in 2014, she and her wife, Mary, bought a “winter” home in Tubac.
 They quickly decided that this was where they wanted to live full time.
 Andi loves Tubac and its unique vibe.
 In addition to THS, Andi volunteers at the Tubac Presidio State Park, and the Tubac Center of the Arts.
 She is honored to serve as President of The Tubac Historical Society.

-John James, Vice President
+Richard Collins, Vice President

 Betsy Fearnow, Secretary